 John Thompson, MD, grew up in Alabama.
 While still in high school he began to see medicine as an inspiring profession.
 “Once I reached college, I became seriously interested in becoming a doctor,” says Dr. Thompson.
 He followed his University of Alabama medical degree with a residency at University of Washington Medical Center, finishing up as chief resident at Providence Medical Center.

 “I became interested in medical oncology during my internal medicine residency,” he says.
 “I was inspired by the work of oncologists and the science of cancer and treatment.”
 His UW Medical Center fellowship in medical oncology helped Dr. Thompson develop the level of expertise his patients benefit from today.

 He is respected as an exceptional medical oncologist and has accomplished a great deal while working hard at his overall professional goal: to develop better approaches to the diagnosis and treatment of melanoma and kidney cancer.
 He is passionately committed to providing leading-edge care to his patients at Seattle Cancer Care Alliance.

 It’s all about his patients

 Dr. Thompson is very clear about his clinical goals.
-“My major goals with patients are to assist in establishing a clear diagnosis, educate them about the natural history of melanoma as it affects them, and develop a treatment plan based on good science that is agreeable to my patients.”
+“My major goals with patients are to assist in establishing a clear diagnosis, educate them about the natural history of melanoma or kidney cancer as it affects them, and develop a treatment plan based on good science that is agreeable to my patients.”

 Educating oneself about an illness can be daunting.
 Sorting through all the available cancer information takes patience and time.
 One of Dr. Thompson’s roles as an oncology specialist is helping his patients and their families understand the flood of unfiltered information in the news and on the Internet that can easily overload them.